tim-dombrowski/bitcoin-timeseries-project/R Notebook/README.md

 ## Bitcoin Data Import and Cleaning

-The `getSymbols()` function from the quantmod package let’s use import the daily price data for bitcoin.
+The `getSymbols()` function from the quantmod package let’s us import the daily price data for bitcoin.
 The `src="yahoo"` argument specifies that we want to pull the data from Yahoo Finance.
 The `from` and `to` arguments specify the date range for the data, which goes back to